smalldb/libSmalldb/doc/big-picture.md

 **Example:** Connect `core/router` to `postproc` output of `smalldb/router_factory` block and add following routing rule group.
-The `postprocessor` option tells router to use Smalldb router for mathing routes.
+The `postprocessor` option tells router to use %Smalldb router for mathing routes.
-See Smalldb::Cascade::RouterFactoryBlock documentation for example of its configuration.
+See Smalldb\Cascade\RouterFactoryBlock documentation for example of its configuration.

 ~~~~~
         "smalldb": {